 How to Pee in the Woods

 If you have questions about how to pee in the woods, you’re not alone!
 Many women new to trail running wonder about best practices.
 Here’s a primer.
-(For gender-neutral advice on how to poop in the woods, see Chapter TK.)
+(For gender-neutral advice on how to poop in the woods, see TRAIL ETIQUETTE/ENVIRONMENT.)

 First, find a spot away from the trail.
 Don’t venture farther away than necessary (people routinely get lost doing this); go behind a large rock or tree if you’re worried about other trail users seeing you.
 Avoid peeing near water sources.
 Watch out for any poison ivy/oak, cacti, sharp pine needles, brambles, stinging nettles or other texturally unsavory plants before popping a squat.
 If possible, find a place that will allow you to pee downhill to prevent anything trickling onto your shoes.